brct-james/guild-golems/README.md

 ### In-Progress

-**[v0.3]** Game Variables Refactor

-- Game variables should be defined in gamelogic, for example, golem capacity `gamelogic.InvokerCapacity`
-- - Refactor and ensure this is occurring throughout the code

-### Planned: v0.0.5 MVP

 **[v0.4]** Inventories & Couriers v0

 - Inventories are per-location, with golems having their own inventories for moving goods between locations